 No, we’re not kidding about this one.
 Although any shade will do, using a clear will definitely ease the mess.
 Simply apply a coat and use a cotton swab or a paper towel to wipe the entire nail.

-Not only great for rips in your tights and keeps flyaways at bay, hairspray can get the goo off.
+Not only great for rips in your tights and keeps flyaways at bay, but hairspray can also get the goo off.
 Saturate a cotton swab with hairspray and apply directly to your nail – easy!

 Hydrogen Peroxide + Hot Water